Becoming a Volunteer

 "There was a comprehensive overview of the charity and the various volunteer roles and the supporting Volunteer Handbook is really useful."
 Induction Attendee October 2014.

-All Kitchen Assistants, Hosts and Lead Cooks and any other kitchen based volunteers need to attend Kitchen Skills and Health and Safety training and Service User Support training.
+All Kitchen Assistants, Hosts and Lead Cooks and any other kitchen based volunteers need to attend a session of Kitchen Skills and Health and Safety training and Service User Support training.
 All Dietetic and Office Volunteers need to attend Service User Support training.
-Kitchen Skills and Health and Safety is a two hour session on the first Tuesday of every month and Service User Support training is a two hour session on the first Thursday of every month.
+Kitchen Skills and Health and Safety is a two hour session on the first Monday of every month and Service User Support training is a two hour session on the first Thursday of every month.

 Ideally, you'll attend both sessions the week following your Induction.

-Other roles may require in office training e.g. Rota Coordinator.
+Other roles may require in office training e.g. Dietitic Support Volunteer

 "The kitchen tour made me feel less nervous about my first shift.
 Now I know whre everything is!"
 Kitchen Skills and Health and Safety Attendee December 2014.